work-shop/dileonardo-website/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.3.1 =
+* Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.
+* Bug Fix: Tabnapping: Apply noopener to links instead of using blankshield script when available to prevent new pop-up blocker behavior from killing the links.

 = 7.3.0 =
 * Enhancement: Add Per-Content SSL toggle to the upcoming Block Editor interface.